Edison High School (New Jersey): Band

-Director of Bands - Marc DeNicuolo; Assistant Director - Joseph Ciappina

 Concert Band: All incoming freshmen are placed in the concert band to help them develop their skills and technique.

-Symphonic Band:The Symphonic Band is open to all sophomore, juniors and seniors who wish to further develop their skills and musical knowledge.
-This band plays more difficult than the Concert Band.
+Symphonic Band: The Symphonic Band is open to all sophomores, juniors and seniors who wish to further develop their skills and musical knowledge.
+This band plays more difficult than the Concert Band and is directed by Derek Dillman.

-Wind Ensemble:The Wind Ensemble is by audition only and is directed by Marc Denicuolo.
+Wind Ensemble: The Wind Ensemble, directed by Marc Denicuolo, is by audition only to all sophomores, juniors and seniors.
 The Wind Ensemble plays challenging music and competes in the Region II Concert Band Festival in March every year.
 In 2005 the Ensemble was ranked 2nd overall in the state for its performance of Yiddish dances.
 In 2006 the Wind Ensemble received 3rd place in region II and was invited to participate in the New Jersey Concert Band Gala.
 The Wind Ensemble performs at other festivals as well as on the band's annual spring trip.

 Jazz Ensemble: The Jazz Ensemble is the bands' most selective group accepting 16-21 of the school's top jazz musicians.
 The ensemble plays difficult music and participates in various jazz competitions throughout New Jersey.

 Jazz Band: The Jazz Band is open for students to learn how to play the style of jazz.
 This band rehearses once a week every Wednesday.

 Indoor Percussion Ensemble: The Indoor Percussion Ensemble is comprised of drummers and pit percussionists.
 The ensemble participates in indoor competitions and goes to Wildwood every year for the final championships.

 Marching Band: The Eagle Marching Band performs at all varsity football games.
 The Eagle Marching band took home two state titles in 2002 and 2003 for their shows the rise and fall of rome and medusa which they performed in group IV open.
 Now in USSBA Group III Open competitions.
 The Marching Band was undefeated and took home title of first place group III Open at state championships and Northern States Championships in 2006 with their show entitled: Breaking Boundaries: The Saga of the Berlin Wall.
 In 2007, the Eagle Marching Band took 2nd place at NJ States, 5th place at Northern States and 6th place at Nationals in Baltimore, Maryland.
 In 2013, they took first place in State as well as National Championships, with their program "Playback".
 In 2014, they took first place in State as well as National Championships, with their program "The Grind", and they became the first school in the Edison district to win National championships back to back.
 In 2018, Edison took home all three banners for USBands Group IV Open competition.
 They won 1st place in state, regional, and national competitions.
 In 2020, they took first place, once again becoming State and National champions as a USBands Division 3 Band.
 In 2022, their show "Chaos Order" made history by bringing them to Bands of America Mid-Atlantic Regional Finals for the first time, winning 7th place at Finals.
 They also won 1st place in USBands State, NJMBDA State, and USBands National championships.